Ancient and modern

 The thing in the brickwork by his left hand is the tally device mentioned in the text.

-still a lot left for us to enjoy - at last count, more than 650 listed historic houses, including some from the 15th and 16th centuries.
+us to enjoy - at last count, more than 650 listed historic houses, including some from the 15th and 16th centuries.

 We've done tours like this, arranged in advance through the local Tourist Information Office